VILLA STEINER ENRICHMENT PROGRAM | SEMINAR 4

 • What does the fee include?

-The fee covers the full academic program, accommodation, meals, and all seminar-related activities during the week.
+The fee of €1,200 covers the full academic program, accommodation, meals, and all core seminar activities throughout the week.

 • How selective is admission?